mbari-org/auv-python/README.md

 * src/data/process_i2map.py --help      # Process i2MAP data
 * src/data/process_dorado.py --help     # Process Dorado/Gulper data

-There are also Jupyter Notebooks in the notebooks directory that can be used.
+See the Jupyter Notebooks in the notebooks directory for data visualization and analysis tools that are available.

 To use in VS Code, make sure that the proper poetry shell is selected with the Command palette command: "Python: select interpreter".